Elliot: DNA

 The Elliot Clan Society has an extensive list of DNA results which point to native Celtic origins for the clan.
-However, the three contributions from Sussex do suggest both a native origin in the area and the unusual J haplotype from southern Europe.
-There are also suggestions of French DNA from the Surrey Elliotts.
+However, the three contributions from Sussex suggest both a native origin in the area and the unusual J haplotype from southern Europe.
+There are also suggestions of French and Breton DNA from the Surrey Elliotts.

 Surname myths

 Some sources claim it may be derived from a French form of Elias, which is itself derived from the biblical name "Elijah".

-Legend also has it that the extra "t" in Eliott arose when a branch of the Eliotts adopted Christianity.

 It is claimed that the surname originated in the early 13th century as "Eliot", as there is supposed to be a reference to "Geoffrey Eliot", Abbot of Hyde, in documents linked to the creation of Magna Carta.
 However, the Abbot of Hyde Abbey (near Winchester in Hampshire), who signed the 1224 version was Abbot Aston and the 1297 version confirmed by Edward I mentions the Abbot of Hyde as a witness, but does not name him.

 There are also records in the Domesday Book of the name spelled "Ailiet", thought to originate from an Old English name "Æþelgeat" (meaning "noble gate") and leading to the English and Scottish given name spelled "Elyat".

-Extent of the surname

-In England, the surname Elliott is well represented in Northumberland, County Durham, Derbyshire, Lancashire, Nottinghamshire and Yorkshire, and in the south, in Surrey, Sussex, London, Cambridgeshire and Cornwall.
-In Scotland, the surname is well represented in Lanarkshire, Angus, Roxburghshire, Dumfriesshire, and other border counties.
-In the United States the surname is well represented in Ohio, North Carolina, Michigan, Virginia, Kentucky, South Carolina, Alabama, New Hampshire and Delaware.